IrfanNian/OSINT-Online-Chatter-Tool/README.md

 # To Run

-Run the app.py file via CMD
+1) Run the app.py file via CMD

 ```bash
 python app.py
 ```

-or using an IDE, open a web browser to this address:
+or using an IDE

+2) Open a web browser to this address:

 http://127.0.0.1:5000